How can you successfully integrate into a company through a work-study program?

 For example, I can take the time to:

-- . participate in team discussions
+- .
+Participate in team discussions.

-- . interact with other work-study students
+- .
+Network with other work-study participants.

-- . expand my professional LinkedIn network
+- .
+Expand my professional LinkedIn network.

 These connections could prove invaluable as I move forward in my career